 Faulkner’s IT services and help desk are provided by EFC Systems.

-(Closed on all major federal holidays)
+EFC offices are closed on all major federal holidays.

 At this time, EFC is not permitted to work on students’ personal computers or enter students’ dorm rooms or apartments to work on personal PCs.
 However, if you have trouble accessing wireless in the dorms please contact EFC.